Shubham043/Solace/README.md

 ## ⚖️ Tradeoffs & Future Work

 * **LCP Opacity Tweak**: To get the LCP under 2.5s, the main header starts at `opacity: 1` and slides up, rather than fading in from `opacity: 0`.
 This is a tradeoff: we lose a fade transition for the title, but FCP/LCP paint times are cut in half.
+* **Mobile score of 91-95 vs. a "perfect" 100**: A couple of points were left on the table in exchange for keeping the hero animations and orb effect intact — these are central to the product's "calm sleep" feel, and stripping them further for a marginal score bump didn't seem worth the tradeoff.
 * **With More Time**:
   * Implement automated image optimization pipelines to convert visual assets to WebP.
-  * Write unit tests for the pricing hook (`usePlanBuilder`) checking edge cases of plan changes and combined addon promo codes.
+  * Write unit tests for the pricing hook (`usePlanBuilder`) checking edge cases of plan changes and combined add-on/promo codes.
   * Integrate custom design-system color tokens into a Tailwind-like CSS variables utility suite.

 ---